Skygirls (album)

 Skygirls is a collaborative album between Brazilian musicians Rogério Skylab and Leandra "Voz del Fuego" Lambert, famous for her work with bands such as Inhumanoids! and Lingerie Underground.
-Also counting with a guest appearance by Onno bassist Eliza Schinner, the album was released in 2009 through independent label Psicotropicodelia.
+Featuring a guest appearance by Onno bassist Eliza Schinner, the album was released in 2009 through the independent label Psicotropicodelia.

-An electronica-inflected release strongly inspired by the works of Franco-British band Stereolab, Skylab states that it is one of his favorite albums, and that he was very proud of making it.
+An electronica-inflected release strongly inspired by the works of the Franco-British band Stereolab, Skylab has stated that it is one of his favorite albums and he was very proud of making it.

 The album can be downloaded for free on Skylab's official website.